akamai/terraform-provider-akamai/docs/data-sources/appsec_attack_group_actions.md

 * `security_policy_id` - (Required) The ID of the security policy to use.

-* `attack_group_id` - (Optional) The attack group ID to use.
+* `attack_group` - (Optional) The attack group to use.
 If not supplied, information about all attack groups will be returned.

 ## Attributes Reference

 In addition to the arguments above, the following attributes are exported:

+* `action` - The attack group action for the attack group if one was specified: `alert`, `deny`, or `none`.
+If the action is none, the attack group is inactive in the security policy.

 * `output_text` - A tabular display showing the `action` and `group` name for each attack group.

 * `json` - The attack group information in JSON format.